 Cobalt chrome boasts a beautiful, platinum-like color throughout the ring making it a great, affordable choice if you are trying to pair it with a much more expensive platinum or white gold engagement ring.
 Cobalt rings will not chip or crack the way harder metals and ceramic can.
 It is both light-weight (heavier than titanium, but lighter than tungsten) and hypoallergenic so cobalt is often used in the medical field, especially for hip replacements..
 Lifetime size exchanges are included in your Manufacturer's Lifetime Warranty.
 In case of an emergency, cobalt rings can be removed with a diamond-tip ring cutter.

 While 24k is pure gold, all gold in the jewelry industry is alloyed with copper, zinc, and silver.
-14K is the standard for jewelry and contains 58.3% gold.
+14K is the standard for jewelry and contains 58.3% gold.14k yellow gold is composed of gold, copper, silver, and zinc.
+14K white gold is composed of gold, copper, zinc, and nickel.
+14k rose gold is composed of gold, copper and silver.
 Gold is not nearly as scratch resistant as the contemporary metals, but can be easily polished.
 Gold can be removed with a standard ring cutter and while it can be bent, it will not crack or shatter.
 Alloys and rhodium can be added to gold to offer varieties in both rose and white as an alternative to the traditional yellow gold.
 Many of our rings also offer an inlay of gold (yellow, rose or white) within a contemporary metal band or a plating of gold (yellow, rose or white) over another metal such as tungsten.
-Plating can scratch off over time, but the manufacturer of your ring will re-plate it as needed for a $19.95 fee.
+Plating can scratch off over time, but the manufacturer of your ring will re-plate it as needed for a $19.99 fee.